Ryan's Rate Commentary

 Rates Currently Trending: NEUTRAL

-Mortgage rates are moving sideways today.
-The MBS market worsened by -66 bps last week.
-This was enough to increase mortgage rates or fees.
+Mortgage rates are getting some support today.
+The MBS market improved by +21 bps last week.
+This may have been enough to decrease mortgage rates or fees.
 The market experienced high volatility last week.

 This Week's Rate Forecast: NEUTRAL

 Three Things: These are the three areas that have the greatest ability to impact rates this week.
-1) Jobs, 2) Inflation and 3) Grab Bag.
+1) Jobs, 2) Tariffs, 3) ISMs.

 This Week's Potential Volatility: HIGH